 City of Weird is an anthology of stories about monsters, ghosts, robots, blood drinkers, man-eating octopuses, evil books, ravening slime molds from outer space, vodianoi (look it up), and more, all centered around Portland, Oregon.

 It has done incredibly well for a local-centric book.
 It's been a Powell's bestseller, a PNBA bestseller, and a bestseller in many great local bookstores, including being a #1 bestseller at Annie Bloom's.
 It was Powells' top-selling book of the 2016 holiday season.
 It's now in its third printing and can be found as well in New Seasons, Whole Foods, and Costco in Oregon.
-We're excited because The Willamette Radio Workshop is adapting four stories from City of Weird into radio plays, which will be broadcast as well as performed live on April 26 in Vancouver and May 20 at the UFO Festival in McMinnville.
-The stories are by Dan DeWeese, Sean Davis, Andrew Stark, Mark Russell, and art will be featured by Jonathan Hill.
+In May, The Willamette Radio Workshop adapted four stories from City of Weird into radio plays, which were performed live on April 26 in Vancouver and May 20 at the UFO Festival in McMinnville.
+The stories are by Dan DeWeese, Sean Davis, Andrew Stark, Mark Russell, and art was featured by Jonathan Hill.

 THE AUTHORS!
 I've been compiling short profiles of each of them on my blog.
 Click a name to get all sorts of info on their publications, accomplishments, interests, plus excerpts and, sometimes, fun facts about their stories.
 There are more posts to come...